 Teachers are competing with content creators.

-Not only do students consume their entertainment and get much of their social interaction digitally -- after the last 2 years -- they also became accustomed to receiving education digitally.
+Not only do students consume their entertainment and get much of their social interaction digitally -- after the last few years -- they also became accustomed to receiving education digitally.

 Learning about finances can be overwhelming.